avullo/ensembl-migration-pm/_posts/2016-08-23-Archive databases at EBI.md

 date: 2016-08-23
 ---

-Archive databases for embassy are all at /nfs/ensemblarch/db/ensembldb Mart dbs are not there yet.
+Archive databases for embassy are all at /nfs/ensemblarch/db/ensembldb, although updates will be needed for 86.
+Mart dbs are not there yet.

 Options for moving to Embassy: